 TikTok forming a "Youth Council" to make the platform safer for teens

-TikTok announced the formation of a global "Youth Council" on Tuesday, another step the company says is taking to build a safer platform for its younger users.
+TikTok announced the formation of a global "Youth Council" on Tuesday, another step the company says it's taking to build a safer platform for its younger users.

 "Listening to the experience of teens is one of the most important steps we can take to build a safe platform for teens and their families," said Julie de Bailliencourt, TikTok's global head of product policy, in a statement.
 "It helps us avoid designing teen safety solutions that may be ineffective or inadequate for the actual community they're meant to protect, and it brings us closer to being a strong partner to caregivers as we can better represent teens' safety and well-being needs."